ytyimin/packopt/README.md

-# 📦 PackOpt Competition Repository for Instructors
+# 📦 PackOpt Competition Repository for Students

-**⚠️ This is only for instructors.
-DO NOT share this repository with students.**

 This repository contains all data and scripts for the **PackOpt Supply Chain Optimization Challenge**.